 - Crack the first egg into the bowl and say “I am renewed”

-- Crack the second egg into the bowl and say “I am reborn”
+- Next, crack the second egg into the bowl and say “I am reborn”

-- Crack the third egg into the bowl and say “I am transformed”
+- Then crack the third, and final, egg into the bowl and say “I am transformed”

 - Say “Eostre, I feel your energy move through me and I start afresh!”